cchudzicki-ocw-testing/res-tll-008-fall-2022/content/pages/instructor-insights.md

 video_metadata:
   youtube_id: null
 ---
-## Instructor Insights

 In the episodes of the Chalk Radio podcast embedded below, we present interviews with MIT professors and other instructors who have helped to transform computer science education as part of the Social and Ethical Responsibilities of Computing (SERC) initiative.

-### Interview: Prof. Catherine D’Ignazio, Prof. Jacob Andreas, and Harini Suresh
+## Instructor Interview: Prof. Catherine D’Ignazio, Prof. Jacob Andreas, and Harini Suresh

 {{< quote "The goal is to get students to think about data as the product of a long and complex process that is driven by human judgments and values." "— Harini Suresh" >}}